-Irrevocable Trusts - why?
+Irrevocable trusts - why?

-but they can be
+Can't change the terms but they can be

-than you expect
+more flexible than you expect

 An irrevocable trust is irrevocable in the sense that you cannot change it after you've signed the document.
 The difference between an irrevocable trust and a Massachusetts revocable living trust is that you can change the revocable living trust at a later date after signing.

 An irrevocable trust can reduce both income and estate taxes.
 After you sign an irrevocable trust (IT), the assets are no longer considered owned by you.
 So if the asset grows in size after you part company with it, the growth is not in your taxable estate.